rpp28-sdc-blackberry/project-atelier/README.md

 ### Cloudinary API Keys

-Steps to get Cloudinary API keys go here...
+Go to Cloudinary, set up an account, and get your keys! https://cloudinary.com/documentation/how_to_integrate_cloudinary

 ---